Education

 • The Naturalists in Training is an internship for high school students.
 Interns hone their skills in science communication, natural history, and conservation.
 They use their knowledge and skills to work with Museum visitors of all ages.

 There are 2 internship tracks: a summer-only program and a school-year program.
 Students may choose to apply for one or both, depending on the student’s interests and availability.
+Students can receive either community service or a stipend for their work.

 Questions?
 Email the Volunteer Coordinator.